mspillman/gallop/README.md

 Other programs can in principle be used to produce Z-matrices suitable for _GALLOP_.
 For more information, see the ```gallop.z_matrix``` module documentation.

 ### **Run _GALLOP_ via the browser interface**
-#### Video showing browser interface in use
-A demonstration showing _GALLOP_ in use to solve CT-DMF2 in real time is available in this short [YouTube video](https://www.youtube.com/watch?v=n0aovGUS4JU).

 #### **Cloud operation:**
 Use this [Colab Notebook to try the _GALLOP_ browser interface for free](https://colab.research.google.com/drive/1z84w8CMLj9xHhFYrDrL3B0O5aY0QAMRN?usp=sharing).
 You will need a Google account to run the notebook, and an ngrok authentication key, which can be obtained for free at https://ngrok.com/